 Prescriptions and pharmacies FAQ

-Compounded medications are vital resources for veterinarians.
+Compounded medications are vital resources for veterinarians when no other effective treatment options are available.
 It's important to understand the rules and regulations around compounding.

 The use and prescribing of controlled substances is subject to regulation by the Drug Enforcement Administration (DEA) and state controlled substance authorities.